abinit/abiconfig/CONTRIBUTING.md

         Use `abiconf.py keys` to get the list of keywords already used and try to re-use them for new files.

-    - modules
+    - pre_configure

-        List of modules required to build/run the executables.
+        List of shell commands to be executed before `configure`. e.g. commands to load modules required to build/run the executables.

-        Empty list if no module is required.
+    - post_configure
+    - post_make